mvandermeulen/mcpscan/README.md

 ## Output

+Results are processed through multiple stages:
-Scan results are saved in the `results` directory with:
+1. Individual scan results are saved to the `results` directory:
    - Semgrep analysis results
-- Package vulnerability scan results (pip-audit/npm audit)
+   - Package vulnerability scans (pip-audit/npm audit)
+2. Results are combined into a single JSON file in `results/combined`
+3. Final reduced results in `results/reduced`:
+   - JSON summary with findings by rule
+   - Detailed vulnerability information
+   - Human-readable text report
-- Results are in JSON format for easy parsing
+   - Simplified format for easy parsing

+The reduced results include:
+- Total findings count
+- Findings categorized by rule type
+- Dependencies scan summary with vulnerability counts
+- Detailed vulnerability information for each package
+- Code analysis findings with file locations and snippets

 ## Project Structure